lizzy220/battleship/README.md

 - User join game

 In order to play the game, players have to set a username and then start playing.
-All players will join the same game if a game has already started.
+All players will join the same game, starting a new game or join an existing game if a game has already started.

 - Initial gameboard